 5. Enchiladas In Mexico

 If you do find yourself in Mexico then it’s time to order some enchiladas.
 Whether its breakfast, lunch or dinner, it doesn’t matter as this food can be eaten comfortably at any time.
+Try a Mexico City food tour to get the best experience.

 The food dates back to Mayan times when people would eat small fish encompassed by corn tortillas.
 Both corn and flour tortillas are now used and they are typically fulled with some combination of meat, vegetables, cheese, and seafood.
 They are then covered in chili sauce.